 If you want to encrypt a message that doesn't meet a pre-defined rule or your admin hasn't set up any rules, you can apply a variety of different encryption rules before you send the message.
 To send an encrypted message from Outlook 2013 or 2016, or Outlook 2016 for Mac, select Options > Permissions, then select the protection option you need.
 You can also send an encrypted message by selecting the Protect button in Outlook on the web.

 View and reply to an encrypted message for Office 365 recipients using Outlook for PC

-If you're in an Office 365 organization, you can read messages encrypted with the do-not-forward policy or custom protectiontemplates in Outlook 2013 and Outlook 2016 for PC, Outlook 2016 for Mac, Outlook on the web, Outlook for iOS, and Outlook for Android.
-Currently, you can only read messages set with the encrypt-only policy directly in Outlook on the web, Outlook for iOS, and Outlook for Android unless you are a member of the Office Insider program.
-If you're using Outlook for PC and are not a member of the Office Insider program, click the link included with the message.
-Office 365 users will be taken to Outlook on the web to read the message.
+If you're in an Office 365 organization, you can read messages encrypted with the encrypt-only or do-not-forward policies, or custom protection templates in Outlook 2013 and Outlook 2016 for PC, Outlook 2016 for Mac, Outlook on the web, Outlook for iOS, and Outlook for Android.
+Outlook on the web,and in Outlook for iOS and Android, and Outlook for PC in the Monthly Targeted Channel.
+Office 365 users on Semi Annual Channel will be taken to Outlook on the web to read the message.
 Users with other email accounts will be prompted to obtain a one-time passcode and read the message in a browser window.

 To reply to an encrypted message

 Choose Reply or Reply All.

 On the page that appears, type a reply and choose Send.
 An encrypted copy of your reply message is sent to you.

 View and reply to an encrypted message without Office 365 using Outlook for PC

 If you're not using Outlook with Office 365, your encrypted message will contain a link in the message body.